-The deadline to nominate an organization for the 2017 Thomas C. Hood Social Action Award has passed.
-Please check back this fall to nominate organizations for the 2018 Thomas C. Hood Social Action Award.
-Please see below for information on award eligibility and a list of previous winners.
+The deadline to submit nominations for the 2022 Thomas C. Hood Social Action Award was April 1, 2022.
+Check back this fall for the 2023 nomination procedures.
+See below for information on award eligibility and a list of past winners.

 The award is a fitting expression of the overall purpose of the Society for the Study of Social Problems, which is concerned with applying scientific methods and theories to the study of social problems.
 SSSP aims to bring together scholars, practitioners, and advocates to examine and understand social problems in order to further solutions and develop social policy based on knowledge.

 The nomination deadline for the 2022 award was April 1, 2022.
 The 2022 award will be presented at the 72nd Annual Meeting, August 5-7, 2022.